How Can CPG Brands Establish a DTC eCommerce Channel?

 By making use of NFC tags or QR Codes on product packaging, CPG brands can leverage this to their advantage to learn more in-depth about consumer behavior and preferences by analyzing the scans or taps on the product and allowing them to communicate with the product directly.

-Steady branding is critical in communicating with existing and potential customers to help establish a strong base.
+Steady branding is critical in communicating with existing and potential consumers to help establish a strong base.

-Whether it is to stay ahead of the competition, expand portfolio offerings, or even shape marketing tactics, consistent branding is essential to build out to D2C brands.
+Whether it is to stay ahead of the competition, expand portfolio offerings, or even shape marketing tactics, consistent branding is essential to build out DTC eCommerce brands.

 Unilever is a classic example of this.
 The company has several brands, such as the Dollar Shave Club, to name a few, to keep category disruptors from stealing market share.

 A content strategy with engaging creative assets to boost brand awareness across various devices and channels is necessary for any business’s success.

 To boost brand awareness, make use of QR Codes and NFC tags on product packaging that, upon engaging, redirects the customer to play a game, solve a mystery, or even help them find their matching purchase to complete their existing purchase.

 Effective branding builds a robust identity for customers to latch onto, ensuring that the company is represented effectively on an aesthetic level.

 3. Build customer loyalty using DTC eCommerce channels